luaiadhmani/wordpress-troubleshooting/README.md

 ## 📂 Screenshots

-All images are inside the [`screenshots/`](./screenshots) folder and renamed clearly to reflect each issue.
+All images are located inside the [`screenshots/`](./screenshots) folder and renamed clearly to reflect each issue.

 ---